 - If you want to use a root domain such as

 - If you want both the root domain and www.yourdomain.com to work, you’ll need both an “A” record for the root domain and a “CNAME” record for the “www” version.
-Also, enter “www.yourdomain.com” in the settings in Micro.blog.
-(By including “www”, Micro.blog will know to also enable the root domain version.)
+You can enter either “yourdomain.com” or “www.yourdomain.com” in the Design page settings in Micro.blog.

 After you’ve updated your DNS records, click on Posts → Design in Micro.blog on the web, then scroll down to the custom domain name field.
 Fill in the hostname (e.g. microblog.yourdomain.com) that you’d like to use for your site.